 What Is a TED Talk, and What Standard Does It Set?

 For those of you who don’t follow speechmaking fashions, a “TED talk” originally meant nothing more than “a talk that was presented at a thought-leader conference called TED.”
-(TED stands for technology, education, design.
+(TED stands for technology, entertainment, design.
 The organization’s tag line is “Ideas Worth Spreading.”)

 That was more than 30 years ago.